Nominal Recursors as Epi-Recursors: Extended Technical Report: Comparing recursors

-One way to read Prop.~\ref{prop-extCriterion}'s criterion (and Fig.~\ref{fig-critStrongerEpirec}'s picture) is the following: Thinking of $R$ as a kind of ``distance" from the extended category $\Ccat$ (and its initial object $I$) to the base category $\Bcat$ (and the base object $B$), we have that the closer this distance, the more expressive the recursor.
-We have applied this criterion to prove the following expressiveness hierarchy:
+(In all our examples, the above initial-object preserving pre-functor condition will be satisfied by actual functors that are left adjoints.)
+One way to read Prop.~\ref{prop-extCriterion}'s criterion (and Fig.~\ref{fig-critStrongerEpirec}'s picture) is the following: Thinking of $R$ as a kind of ``distance" from the extended category $\Ccat$ (and its initial object $I$) to the base category $\Bcat$ (and the base object $B$), we have that the smaller this distance, the more expressive the recursor.
+We have applied this criterion to prove the following expressiveness hierarchy: \looseness=-1